 The municipality does have an established ordinance dealing with a curfew for minors.
 It is unlawful for any person seventeen years of age or younger to be or remain upon the streets, alleys, parks, athletic fields, business places, or any other public places within the Municipality of Penn Hills from Sundays to Thursdays between the hours of 10:30 PM until 6:00 AM the following day, and on Fridays and Saturdays between the hours of 11:30 PM until 6:00 AM the following day.

 Violation of the ordinance may result in a fine of $50.00 to $300.00, as set by the Magisterial District Judge.
-There are certain exceptions in the ordinance.
-To view the ordinance please click here.
+There are certain exceptions to the ordinance.
+To view the ordinance, please click here.

 Does the Penn Hills Police Department provide fingerprinting services?
 If so, is there a fee?

-No. The police department used to offer this service; however the use of standard ink card fingerprinting techniques has become virtually obsolete with most law enforcement agencies.
+No. The police department used to offer this service; however, the use of standard ink card fingerprinting techniques have become virtually obsolete with most law enforcement agencies.
 Many private businesses now provide this service through the use of Live Scan technology, an electronic method of capturing fingerprints.
-You can visit https://www.pa.cogentid.com for additional information on fingerprinting services and locations.
+Please visit IdentoGO or call (855) 845-7434 for additional information on fingerprinting services and available locations.

 Does the Penn Hills Police Department provide criminal history/background checks for employment purposes or other reasons?

 No. Local police departments are only permitted to request criminal histories for investigative purposes, arrested persons and for police officer applicants.
 The Pennsylvania State Police is responsible for maintaining criminal histories of all persons arrested in the Commonwealth.
 A private criminal history check can be completed by visiting the state police website.
 There is a $10.00 fee for this service.
 For additional information please visit https://epatch.state.pa.us/Home.jsp.